-Clinton, Trump joust on domestic security after weekend attacks
+Clinton calls national security team after attacks, as Trump challenges her credentials

 "We can't lose our cool and start ranting and waving our arms," Clinton said on the call, according to her campaign in an apparent reference to Trump.
 "We shouldn't toss around extreme proposals that won't be effective and lose sight of who we are.
 That's what the terrorists are aiming for."

 The call was supposed to be open to news media, but when reporters called in, they could not hear anything.
+Clinton's campaign provided notes to reporters afterward.

 Clinton has called for better intelligence, new efforts to counter online recruiting of militants and smashing Islamic State strongholds in the Middle East.

-She has said militant groups use rhetoric employed by Trump as a recruiting tool by painting the United States' battle against terrorism as a war on Islam.
+She has said Trump's rhetoric against what he calls "radical Islamic terrorism" is helping Islamic State recruit more fighters.

-At a rally in High Point, North Carolina, Trump countered by saying that, as Democratic President Barack Obama's first secretary of state, Clinton backed policies that made the United States less safe.
+At a rally in High Point, North Carolina, Trump countered by saying that Clinton, as Democratic President Barack Obama's first secretary of state from 2009 to 2013, backed policies that made the United States less safe.

 "I'm much tougher than her on this horrible situation, but she goes around saying it's a recruiting tool," Trump said.